QuKunLab/APEC/README.md

 (1) Python packages and libraries:

-    numpy, scipy, pandas, scikit-learn, multiprocessing, numba, pysam, matplotlib, seaborn, setuptools, networkx, python-louvain, python-Levenshtein.
+    numpy, scipy, pandas, scikit-learn (0.20.0), multiprocessing, numba, pysam, matplotlib, seaborn, setuptools, networkx, python-louvain, python-Levenshtein.

     All upon python packages can be installed by: pip install package_name

-Note: The tSNE results produced by scikit-learn 0.19.1 and 0.20.0 will be slightly different.
-Please switch to scikit-learn 0.19.1 if you want to reproduce the tSNE plots of our example projects.
+Note: Please use scikit-learn 0.20.0 if you want to reproduce the tSNE plots of our example projects.

 (2) R packages and libraries: